-If you realized gain from an actual or deemed sale or exchange with an unrelated person and, during the 180-day period beginning on the date the gain is realized, you invested any portion of the gain in a Qualified Opportunity Fund (QOF), then you may be able to elect to temporarily defer such eligible capital gain that would otherwise be includible in the current year's income.
+If you realized gain from an actual or deemed sale or exchange with an unrelated person and, during the 180-day period beginning on the date the gain is realized, you invested any portion of the gain in a Qualified Opportunity Fund (QOF), then you may be able to elect to temporarily defer such eligible capital gain that would otherwise be includible in the current tax year's income.
 If you make the election, the eligible capital gain is included in taxable income only to the extent, if any, the amount of realized gain exceeds the aggregate amount invested in a QOF during the 180-day period.
-For more information, see section 1400Z-2.